sloppyjuicy/cogniassist-docs/docs/settings-live-agent.md

 **Freshchat**

-Based on your business requirements, you can use the live agent third party tools.
+Based on your business requirements, you can use the live agent third-party tools.

 Provide the following details and enable the live agent settings.